-During fiscal 2018, the Board of Directors of the Company approved grants of 4,496 cash-settled performance-based restricted stock tracking units ("RSTUs") and 2,519 cash-settled service-based RSTUs for more junior level employees who previously received RSU grants under the Company's shareholder approved plan.
+During fiscal 2019, the Board approved grants of 4,057 cash-settled performance-based restricted stock tracking units ("RSTUs") and 2,243 cash-settled service-based RSTUs for more junior level employees who previously received RSU grants under the Company's shareholder approved plan.
 Each performance-based RSTU entitles the recipient to receive a payment in cash equal to the fair market value of a share of the Company's common stock as of the payment date if applicable performance and cultural conditions are met and the recipient remains continuously employed with the Company until the units vest.
 The service-based RSTUs entitle the recipients to receive a payment in cash equal to the fair market value of a share of our common stock as of the payment date if they remain continuously employed with the Company until the units vest.
 The RSTUs cliff-vest three years from the grant date.
 The fair value of each cash-settled RSTU award is remeasured at the end of each reporting period and the liability is adjusted, and related expense recorded, based on the new fair value.
-The Company recognized expense of \$0.4 million, \$0.8 million and \$0.8 million related to RSTUs for the fiscal years ended April 30, 2018, 2017 and 2016, respectively.
-A liability for payment of the RSTUs is included in the Company's balance sheets in the amount of \$1.0 million and \$1.5 million as of April 30, 2018 and 2017, respectively.
+The Company recognized expense of \$0.5 million, \$0.4 million and \$0.8 million related to RSTUs for the fiscal years ended April 30, 2019, 2018 and 2017, respectively.
+A liability for payment of the RSTUs is included in the Company's balance sheets in the amount of \$0.7 million and \$1.0 million as of April 30, 2019 and 2018, respectively.

-Note J - Employee Benefit and Retirement Plans
+Note J -- Employee Benefit and Retirement Plans